-The tutorials in this section gradually walk you through how to use FIDL and run code on Fuchsia.
-There are no prerequisites other than completing the Getting Started section and being comfortable writing code in your chosen language, but the tutorials build on each other.
+The tutorials in this section walk you through how to use FIDL and run code on Fuchsia.
+The only prerequisites are completing the Getting Started section and being comfortable writing code in your chosen language.
 The progression of tutorials is as follows:

 - Compiling FIDL, which is a basic introduction to writing and building FIDL files.